hyvonhan/Kyykka-Data-API/kyykka_apiary.md

 ## throws-by

-Leads to a collection resoruce that includes all albums by the associated artist.
+Leads to a collection resoruce that includes all throws by a player.

 ## players-all